5 people injured after multiple-vehicle crash in El Cajon

 Police told reporters at the scene that a pickup truck rear-ended a Volvo sedan stopped at a red light.
 The initial crash pushed the sedan across the intersection, where it struck a small SUV, while the pickup truck came to a rest on its roof.

-At least five people were injured.
+Five people suffered moderate to major injuries.
 The pickup truck's driver was thrown from the vehicle and suffered major injuries, while at least one person from the SUV and three people from the sedan were also injured.
-Their conditions were not immediately known.

-Just after 11 p.m., the El Cajon Police Department tweeted that the intersection would be closed "for an undetermined amount of time" for the investigation.